 To release any information to a group or company, we need your hand written signature.
 Giving us your written permission allows us to release your information.

-The issuance of transcripts can take 5-10 business regardless.
-The quickest way to get a transcript is to come into our office and get a same day transcript for $10.
+The issuance of transcripts can take 1-3 business days.
+The quickest way to get a transcript is to come into our office and get a same day transcript for $15.
 You should put in your request at least one week in advance.
 Note: you may not be able to receive your transcripts if you have a financial hold on your account.